fbpx Skip to content

 Countries failing to monitor and share data on air pollution

-Chris Hagerbaumer, Executive Director of OpenAQ
+Chris Hagerbaumer, OpenAQ

 Only half of governments gather or share data on air quality, reveals OpenAQ.
 Transparent data would optimise programmes to reduce emissions and benefit billions of people globally.